substrate-system/frost/README.md

 ## Example

-A simple scenario: Alice creates a keypair, then recovers it using help from Bob, Carl, and Desmond.
+A simple scenario: Alice creates a keypair, then recovers it using help from Bob, Carol, and Desmond.

 ```ts
 import {